 - Babur defeated Ibrahim Lodhi in the First Battle of Panipat (AD 1526)

-- Defeated Rana Sanga (Sangram Singh) at Battle of Khanwa (AD 1527)
+- Defeated Rana Sanga (Sangram Singh) at the Battle of Khanwa (AD 1527)

-- Defeated Medini Rai of Chanderi at Battle of Chanderi (AD 1528)
+- Defeated Medini Rai of Chanderi at the Battle of Chanderi (AD 1528)

-- Defeated Mahmud Lodi at Battle of Ghagra (AD 1529).
+- Defeated Mahmud Lodi at the Battle of Ghagra (AD 1529).
 This was the last Battle fought by Babur.

 - He wrote Tuzuk-i-Baburi (Autobiography of Babur) in the Turkish language.

 - Babur declared Jehad and adopted the title, Ghazi(After the Khanva War)

-- According to Tuzuk-i-Baburi, Babur Died in 1530 in Lahore and buried at Aram Bagh (Agra).
+- According to Tuzuk-i-Baburi, Babur Died in 1530 in Lahore and was buried at Aram Bagh (Agra).
 Later his body was taken to Afghanistan (Kabul).

 Humayun (AD 1530-1556)

-- Built Dinpanah at Delhi as his second capital.
+- Built Dinpanah in Delhi as his second capital.

 - Sher Shah Suri gradually gained power.
-He fought two battles with Humayun – Battle of Chausa (AD 1539) and another Battle of Kannauj (AD 1540) culminating in Humayun’s defeat.
+He fought two battles with Humayun – The battle of Chausa (AD 1539) and another Battle of Kannauj (AD 1540) culminating in Humayun’s defeat.

 - Humayun passed 15 years in exile.
 He again invaded India in 1555 with the help of his officer Bairam Khan.